The Easiest Way To Setup a Company in Hong Kong

 Step 2.
 Choose Your Company Name

-Tip #1 – Check if the name is available on the Hong Kong Company Registry’s website.
-Alternatively, you can send a list of names to your company secretary to check.
+Before submitting your company name, check for availability on the Hong Kong Company Registry's website.
+Alternatively, you can prepare a list of names and ask your company secretary to check for the available ones.

 Step 3.
 Choose the Legal Entity of Your Company